risendy/chessExplorer/README.md

 ## General info
 Symfony/vuex web based demo to explore/view chess games from the database.

+## Architecture
+Entire front-end is made using Vue.js/Vuex using SPA architecture.
+Symfony framework acts as a backend API and is used to communicate with the database.

 ## Technologies
 Project is created with: